 The Hunter Estuary is the tidal portion of the Hunter River.
 The estuary extends up to the tidal limit of the Hunter River at Oakhampton (65km from the ocean), the Paterson River at Gostwyck (75km from the ocean), and the Williams River at the Seaham Weir (46km from the ocean).

-A number of significant conservation sites are found within the Hunter Estuary, including the Hunter Wetlands National Park, Kooragang Wetland Rehabilitation Project and Hunter Wetlands Centre.
+Significant conservation areas are found within the Hunter Estuary, including the Hunter Wetlands National Park and Hunter Wetlands Centre.